 How to Enable or Disable Set Time Automatically in Windows 11

-By default, Windows 11 uses internet time synchronization.
-You can toggle this feature on or off through the Date & Time settings in the Windows 11 Settings app.
+By default, Windows 11 has this setting turned on.
+You can easily switch it on or off within the Date & Time settings.

-For example, if your clock is off by even a few minutes, you might encounter issues accessing secure websites or sending emails correctly.
+If your clock is even a few minutes off, you might have trouble opening secure websites or sending emails properly.

 Open Windows Settings by pressing Windows key + I. Navigate to Time & language > Date & time.
 Toggle ‘Set time automatically’ to On or Off to manage automatic time synchronization.